 I wouldn’t presume to say that anything was being communicated to me, but I nevertheless had a glimpse—or an overwhelming “sense”—of something.
 In that brief flash I knew that hovering over us, near us, within us, all about us, was an awful, unstoppable ache of love and sadness; a sense of: Oh, my people!
 “How often have I desired to gather your children together as a hen gathers her brood under her wings, and you were not willing” (Luke 13:34).

 An ache of longing, reaching out; of be-longing unanswered, unfulfilled.
 A God-ache.

 It lasted the merest second, and then all was normal; everyone was moving again; the radio was blaring.
 But the experience left me weepy and restless all that week and has colored every Holy Week since then.

-There is a story about Pope St. John Paul II, that he was once discovered in his private chapel with his arms about the Tabernacle, crooning a song in Polish, as a mother might croon to a child.
+There is a story that Pope St. John Paul II was once discovered in his private chapel with his arms about the tabernacle, crooning a song in Polish, as a mother might croon to a child.
 He looked up to his visitors with a distraught expression and said, “I don’t know how to comfort him!”

 That is precisely what it felt like to me—as though I had one of my children in my arms, and he was inconsolable, begging to be heard and understood, instant by instant, pulsebeat by pulsebeat.